 Mindfulness meditation helps you center yourself in the present moment – the only place where life is happening.
 Practicing mindfulness enables you to release the pain of the past and detach from feelings of fear about the future.

-Gratitude might be the last thing on your mind if you’re feeling down, helpless, and broken.
-Your mind might be stuck on your failures and shortcomings, so you might struggle to shift your focus away from negativity and toward gratitude.
+Gratitude may be the last thing on your mind if you’re feeling down, helpless, and broken.
+Your mind may be stuck on your failures and shortcomings, so you may struggle to shift your focus away from negativity and toward gratitude.

 They don’t have to be things either – you might feel grateful for the simple sound of birds singing outside your window, the fact that you ate your favorite meal today, or that you got to speak to your best friend.

 A therapist or counselor can help you identify the root cause of your feelings and help you develop a healthier, more positive relationship with yourself.
-So, you can get your mental health back on track and start living the life you want.
+Before you know it, you can get your mental health back on track and start living the life you want.